Data protection policy

 The newsletters ordered by you contain what is known as a “web beacon”.
 This is a pixel-sized file that is retrieved when the newsletter is opened.
 The web beacon uses certain technical data, namely

-- type of browser and system
+- type of browser and system,

-- IP address and
+- anonymised IP address,

-- time of retrieval
+- time of retrieval and

-- which link from which mailing and which email was clicked
+- which link from which mailing and which email was clicked,

 to determine whether the newsletter was opened, when it was opened and which links within the newsletter were clicked.
 This information is not allocated to individual recipients of the newsletter but is stored in anonymised form.
 The analysis serves to identify the reading habits of our users and to optimise and adapt our contents to them.